-2 Literature review
+2 Literature Review

 Most studies on transport externalities focus on the private transport sector.
-Congestion is usually the largest part of all external costs in peak periods, whereas in off-peak periods other externalities such as pollution and accidents have been found to be at comparable levels with congestion [3, 15].
-In context of urban public transport modes, external effects among public transport users are investigated to a lesser extend [9, p.
-128-142].
-[12] addresses the urban rail sector and relates delays to the traffic volume by regression, finding delay effects to be the most significant external effect.
-In context of urban public transport several authors have incorporated external effects in analytical models.
-These models usually account for delays due to capacity constraints, boarding and alighting passengers, the disutility of crowded vehicles and congestion effects among transit vehicles at transit stops (e.g. [10, 23, 20, 22, 15, 8]).
-[23] refer delay effects induced by boarding and alighting passengers to (i) passengers inside the bus and (ii) passengers waiting at a transit stop who will enter the bus either further along the route or at the same stop behind agents who get on and off the bus.
+Congestion is usually the largest part of all external costs in peak periods, whereas in off-peak periods other externalities such as pollution and accidents have been found to be at comparable levels with congestion (de Borger et al., 1996; Parry and Small, 2009).
+In the context of urban public transport modes, external effects among public transport users are investigated to a lesser extent (Maibach et al., 2008; Prud'homme et al., 2012).
+Nash (2003) addresses the urban rail sector and relates delays to the traffic volume by regression, finding delay effects to be the most significant external effect.
+A number of recent survey-based studies find that crowding externalities can be a substantial part of total travel costs (Wardman and Whelan, 2011; Prud'homme et al., 2012; Haywood and Koning, 2013).
+While most discomfort studies address in-vehicle crowding, some studies also include crowding in access-ways and platforms (Lam et al., 1999; Douglas and Karpouzis, 2005).
+Several authors have incorporated external effects in analytical models that usually account for delays due to capacity constraints, boarding and alighting passengers, the disutility of crowding and congestion effects among vehicles at bus stops or train stations (see e.g., Mohring (1972), Turvey and Mohring (1975), Kraus (1991), Parry and Small (2009), de Palma et al. (2014), Tirachini (2014), Tirachini et al. (2014)).
+Turvey and Mohring (1975) analyze delay effects induced by boarding and alighting passengers to (i) passengers inside the bus and (ii) passengers waiting at a transit stop who will enter the bus either further along the route or at the same stop behind agents who get on and off the bus.
 However, the authors explain, in case of random passenger arrival patterns at transit stops, the second effect disappears on average.
 That is because agents with shorter waiting times compensate for agents with a longer waiting time.
-The only external effect which is considered in [10] are delays due to boarding and alighting passengers imposed on passengers who are inside a delayed transit vehicle.
-For the case of a feeder route marginal cost are observed to be inversely related to the trip length.
-This results from the fact that when buses approach the central business district they increase in passenger number.
-Therefore, passengers who get on a bus closer to the central business district affect more passengers whereas passengers with a long trip distance affect less passengers since they board at an earlier stop when the bus is less crowded.
-However, in [23] the authors point out that this rule does not hold for the case of limited vehicle capacities and the probability of fully loaded buses causing passengers not to be able to board the first arriving bus.
+The only external effect considered in Mohring (1972) are delays that boarding and alighting passengers impose on passengers who are on-board vehicles.
+In this case, optimal fare increases as a function of the number of passengers on-board vehicles because those passengers experience an extra delay when a new passenger gets on or off a vehicle.
+For the case of a feeder route, Mohring (1972) finds marginal cost to be inversely related to the trip length because when buses approach the Central Business District (CBD) they increase in passenger number.
+However, Turvey and Mohring (1975) point out that this rule does not hold for the case of limited vehicle capacities and the probability of fully loaded buses causing passengers not to be able to board the first arriving bus.
 That is, short-distance passengers may not be able to board a bus full of longer-distance passengers.
-Along the same lines, [8] found that when including an external discomfort cost, long-distance sitting passengers impose a discomfort cost on short-distance passengers that are unable to find a seat, and therefore, are forced to stand.
+Along the same lines, Kraus (1991) found that when including an external discomfort cost, long-distance sitting passengers impose a discomfort cost on short-distance passengers that are unable to find a seat, and therefore, are forced to stand.